 Whether the original donor spouse can retain a special power of appointment as part of the backend interest in a lifetime QTIP trust is not clear.
-Some private letter rulings appear to sanction it, but the regulations suggest that it is not permissible [see Reg. §25.2523(f)-1(a)(1); Jeffrey N. Pennell, Estate Tax Marital Deduction, 843-3rd Tax Mgmt.
-(BNA) Estates, Gifts, and Trusts, at VI.F.6, note 518] and cautious planners may want to avoid the concern.
+Some private letter rulings appear to sanction it, but the regulations suggest that it is not permissible [see Reg. §25.2523(f)-1(a)(1); Jeffrey N. Pennell, Estate Tax Marital Deduction, 843-3rd TAX MGMT.
+(BNA) ESTATES, GIFTS, AND TRUSTS, at VI.F.6, note 518] and cautious planners may want to avoid the concern.
 A suggested alternative to allow needed flexibility is to grant an independent trustee broad authority to make distributions to the original donor spouse.
 If circumstances change, the independent trustee could make outright discretionary distributions to the donor spouse, who could then make adjustments in the ultimate distribution of the property.

 The continuing trust for the benefit of the donor spouse continues as a grantor trust as to the original donor.
-See Reg. §1.671-2(e)(5), discussed at Item 1.b(11) above.
+See Reg. §1.671-2(e)(5), discussed at Item 10.(13) aboveb(13) above.